devleaks/xpfdr/README.md

 Both are collected to display conventional flight report with the viewer.

+In a record, all values are decimal floating point values, separated by a `,` with the exception of time which is formatted as shown above and always is the first value of the record.

-Additionl `fdr_data` is saved after these mandatory values as additional columns, one column per additional data.
+Additional `fdr_data` is saved after these mandatory values as additional columns, one column per additional data.

-## Installation
+# Installation

 Flight Data Recorder is a X-Plane plugin written in python.
 It needs [XPPython3](https://xppython3.readthedocs.io/en/latest/) X-Plane plugin to run.